yandex-cloud/docs/en/cloud-apps/yc-ig-scheduled-scale.md

    * ID of a group of {{ compute-name }} virtual machines.
    * A schedule in [cron expression](../functions/concepts/trigger/timer.md#cron-expression) format to change the size of a group of VMs to the baseline.
    * Baseline VM group size.
-   * A schedule in [cron expression](../functions/concepts/trigger/timer.md#cron-expression) format to scale up a group of VMs.
+   * A schedule in [cron expression](../functions/concepts/trigger/timer.md#cron-expression) format to change the VM group size to the scaled-up one.
    * Scaled-up VM group size.
 1. Click **Install** and wait for the installation to complete.